saimonhowlader/saimonhowlader.github.io/_posts/2016-06-29-Jekyll-GitHub-and-Prose-pt1.md

 ---
 title: 'Jekyll, GitHub, and Prose pt1'
-date: 2016-08-12T00:00:00.000Z
+date: 2016-08-20T00:00:00.000Z
 layout: post
 excerpt: >-
-  I wanted to set up a small website with my contact information and a blog where I could document my work.
-I also needed to brush up on frontend languages (html, css, javascript).
+  When my name is googled I want to make sure that I am at the very top instead of some other people who share my name.
+In order to do that I need to set up a website that has great SEO, is fast, and is regularly updated-- such as a blog.
 published: true
 ---